RobertParesi/MonarchMoneyTrendReport/FAQ.md

 **Family vs Kids**

-If there are future investments or credit cards your kids use, you could designate with "Family" vs "Kids".
+If there are future investments or credit cards your kids use, you could designate with "Family" or "Kids".

 ## Contributions: